agent-ready/graphql-schema-to-mcp-server-converter/README.md

 This is a simple tool that converts a GraphQL schema to a MCP Server.

+So far, we are expecting a graphql schema json representation.

 ## Setup

 ```
-cp in.example in
 cp .env.example .env
+cp -r in.example in
+cp -r scripts.example scripts
 cp src/generator/custom-type-processor.example.ts src/generator/custom-type-processor.ts
-cp example.scripts scripts
 mkdir out
 pnpm i
 ```